arazmoazzemi/Cloud-Docs/Opennebula/sysprerp.md

 touch /etc/machine id
 ```

-*Disable cloud-init from ubuntu, Beacuse its maybe conflict with opennebula one-context*
+*Disable cloud-init from ubuntu, Beacuse its maybe conflict with opennebula one-context:*

 ```
 # Create an empty file to prevent the service from starting